 Jebel Hafeet Tombs, Abu Dhabi

-Marking the beginning of the Bronze Age in the UAE, the Jebel Hafeet Tombs are pretty distinct, considering their beehive shape.
-The site is closed, but it can be seen from the foothills of Jebel Hafeet Mountain.
-Plus, you can always bide your time with other leisurely pursuits in Jebel Hafeet, like taking a trip to Al Ain Zoo.
+Marking the beginning of the Bronze Age in the UAE, the Jebel Hafeet Tombs are pretty distinct considering their beehive shape.
+The site is closed but it can be seen from the foothills of the Jebel Hafeet Mountain.
+Plus, you can always bide your time with other leisurely pursuits in Jebel Hafeet, like taking a trip to the Al Ain Zoo.

 Bida Bint Saud

-Also referred to as the Gharn bint Saud, the mountain is the site of several unearthed stone tombs, some dating back 5,000 years.
-Excavated artefacts from the area — like a 3,000-year-old falaj irrigation system and remains of an ancient public building — are proof of Al Ain’s role in the development of Abu Dhabi’s eastern region.
+Also referred to as the Gharn bint Saud, the mountain is the site of several unearthed stone tombs, some of which date back 5,000 years.
+Listed as a UN World Heritage site, excavated artefacts from the area — like a 3,000-year-old falaj irrigation system and remains of an ancient public building — are proof of Al Ain’s role in the development of Abu Dhabi’s eastern region.

-The area is completely fenced off, although visitors are allowed to drive around the perimeter.
-Unearthed artefacts from Bida Bint Saud are displayed at the Al Ain National Museum.
+The area is completely fenced off although visitors are allowed to drive around the perimeter.
+Unearthed artefacts from Bida Bint Saud are on display at the Al Ain National Museum.

 Tentative UNESCO World Heritage Sites in the UAE

-Aside from the mentioned areas, the United Arab Emirates has several other notable sites that are on UNESCO’s tentative list of heritage sites.
-These places include the following.
+In addition to the aforementioned areas, the United Arab Emirates has several other notable sites that are on UNESCO’s tentative list of heritage sites.
+The places waiting to be recognized by the global organization include:

 Gate to the Trucial States, Sharjah

 The emirate of Sharjah was the gate to the Trucial States and had great significance in the country’s pearl trade.
 The government of Sharjah has made great efforts to preserve the city’s historic structures.
 This includes the old port and the buildings in the old air station that are now home to the Mahatta Museum.
-Additionally, the emirate has a strong law of Antiquities and Heritage that protects historical areas.
+Additionally, the emirate has a strong law of Antiquities and Heritage that keep historical areas protected which adds to its appeal as a potential UNESCO World Heritage site.

 Central region in Sharjah